 If you are thinking about filing for divorce in Illinois or you are having custody or parenting issues with the person you share a child with, you may wonder how parenting/children’s issues will be resolved when parents cannot come to an agreement.
 Who truly speaks to what is best for the children?
 That is the role of a Guardian ad Litem (also referred to as a “GAL”).
-As a custody lawyer in this article, our Lake County, IL divorce lawyer explain what is a Guardian ad Litem in Illinois, why a guardian may be appointed in a family court case, and what the guardian does in these cases.
+As a custody lawyer in this article, our divorce lawyer explains what is a Guardian ad Litem in Illinois, why a guardian may be appointed in a family court case, and what the guardian does in these cases.

 What is a Guardian ad Litem in Illinois?

 In Illinois, a Guardian ad litem is a divorce attorney with special training who is appointed by an Illinois Family Court to investigate issues regarding custody or visitation and to look out for the best interests of the children involved.
 Because Illinois family court judges are very busy and do not have the time to investigate claims in family court, the GAL essentially acts as the “eyes and ears” of the court.

 When Would a Guardian ad Litem be Appointed in Illinois?